MadLadSquad/UntitledImGuiFramework/README.md

 the C and C++ API in mind.
 Additionally, there is specific documentation for distibuting applications including the framework on different platforms that may be used by OS maintainers to create packages for the framework.

-## Interactive demo
-Learn how to UI is built using dear imgui and the capabilities of the framework, on [our interactive demo website]()!

 ## Showcase and Progress
-Coming soon, follow the [UntitledDesktopEnvironment webpage](https://trello.com/b/HmfuRY2K/untitleddesktop) for updates and some feature highlights.
+Coming soon, follow the [UntitledDesktopEnvironment webpage](https://madladsquad.com/desktop) for updates and some feature highlights.

+Try out the new interactive web demo [here](https://uimgui.madladsquad.com/).

 There are many applications, already in production, that use the framework.
 A list can be found [here](https://github.com/MadLadSquad/UntitledImGuiFramework/wiki/Applications-using-the-framework).
 If your application